mesosphere-backup/dcos-cassandra-service/docs/configuration.md

 enterprise: 'no'
 ---

+### Deprecation Notice:
+As of DC/OS 1.9, remote access to JMX and StatsD has been deprecated in favor of built in DC/OS metrics functionality.

 # Changing Configuration at Runtime

 You can customize your cluster in-place when it is up and running.